 Harry slipped the raspberry between her lips.
 His thumb traced the curve of her pout as the sweet taste of sugar melted on Fleur’s tongue.
 A little heat pooled between her thighs and she sat up and swung herself into Harry’s lap.

 ‘I’ve changed my mind.’
-She caught his fingers and drew them down the buttons of her blouse one at time, then slipped them beneath her dress and trapped his palm against the heat between her legs.
+She caught his fingers and drew them down the buttons of her blouse one at a time, then slipped them beneath her dress and trapped his palm against the heat between her legs.
 ‘I do want you to distract me.’

 ‘Sex-craving bird-witch,’ Harry whispered in her ear.
 ‘But what choice does a wizard have but to try and sate the passion of a veela before she leaves him.’